 - Has done to grow

 Input is consolidated, peer-reviewed, and fine-tuned to crystallize the most important messages for each team member.

 The best practice is for top teams to implement, internalize, and institutionalize an approach to the essential performance conversations in a way that is straightforward, easy, and routine.
-The approach is walked through in detail in the seven-minute video at this link.
+The approach is walked through in detail in this video clip (736):